mvisani/SQL-minifier/README.md

 ## Features
 We support the following features:
 - `gluesql`: When enabled, the minifier will not minify BOOLEAN keywords to BOOL, as it is not supported by [GlueSQL](https://gluesql.org/docs/0.14/).
+- `sqlite` : When enabled, the minifier will not minify INTEGER keywords to INT, when AUTOINCREMENT is present.